PASS21/Password-Analysis-and-Storage-System/README.md

 - Add support for Firefox logins (currently impossible)

 ### Note: `Python` and `pip` have to be in PATH (it usually is for macOS/Linux, [how to add it to Windows PATH](https://www.makeuseof.com/python-windows-path) )
+*If the system version of Python (on macOS) is too old, download a newer version of Python , either from the website or using `HomeBrew`*

 # How to get the code: